hpp340/starter-academic-PPH/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am a postdoc reseracher in the Department of Electronics and Informatics at Vrije Universiteit Brussel.
+Before this, I worked as a postdoc researcher in the Department of Computer and Information Sciences at Northumbria University, and a visiting scholar in the School of Informatics at Edinburgh University.
+I have sucessfully supervised 1 master student, and now I am surpervising 2 PhD students and 3 master students.
+I have contributed to more than 20 research papers on the journals including IEEE Transactions on Industrial Informatics, Neural Networks, The Visual Computer, Electronics Letters, Textile Research Journal, International Journal of Clothing Science and Technology, and Journal of Engineered Fibers and Fabrics in the fields of machine learning, computer graphics, and computer vision.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+#{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.